paulscherrerinstitute/pshell/Readme.md

 PShell is a scripting environment for experiments developed at PSI.

+The latest stable build (pshell-<version>-fat.jar) can be download from [here](https://github.com/paulscherrerinstitute/pshell/releases).

-# Installation
+# Requirements

 The only requirement for running PShell is Java 8 JRE.

  * Java 8 JDK is needed if using dynamic plugins (compiled on-the-fly).
  * Netbeans 8 is required for visually editing graphical plugins.

- 1. Build the JAR file pshell-<version>-fat.jar or download the latest stable build from [here](https://github.com/paulscherrerinstitute/pshell/releases).
+# Building

-    The project can be built executing:
+The JAR file pshell-<version>-fat.jar can be built executing:
  ```
  ./gradlew build
  ```

- 2. Type:
+After executing the build command, the file pshell-<version>-fat.jar is located in the folder  ./build/libs.

+# Launching

+Launch the application typing:
  ```
  java -jar pshell-<version>-fat.jar <startup options...>
  ```

 Or else just  double-click the jar file, if the  system has an automatic java application launcher.

  __Note__: The optional parameter  __-home=[path]__ sets the home folder - the default folder for configuration, context, plugins and data.
 If this parameter is omitted, it is set to __./home__.
 In the first run the default folder structure is created.
 Individual paths can be set in {home}/config/setup.properties.